 The leaders are Wyatt Schroeder, executive director of Charitable Assistance to Community’s Homeless; Jill Aldape, vice president of Saint Alphonsus Foundation; Ryan deLuca, cofounder of Black Box VR and founder of Bodybuilding.com; Bob Kustra, president of Boise State University; Sophie Sestero, past executive chair of Boise Young Professionals; and Rick Johnson, president of the Idaho Conservation League.

 1. This Terry Reilly worker seeks to understand the stories each homeless patient tells

-By Wyatt Schroeder
+By Wyatt Schroeder, CATCH